kwarodom/bemoss_gui/README.md

-# BEMOSS GUI
+# BEMOSS&trade; Launcher Wizard

 <img src="BEMOSS_logo.png" alt="bemoss logo" height="64px">

 ## Get Started:
-BEMOSS GUI is the graph user interface for Building Energy Management Open Source Software, which is developed by Advanced Research Institute, Virginia Tech.
+BEMOSS&trade; Launcher Wizard is the graph user interface for Building Energy Management Open Source Software, which is developed by Advanced Research Institute, Virginia Tech.
-To install BEMOSS, please visit the [Wiki](https://github.com/bemoss/bemoss_gui/wiki) for installation instruction.
+To install BEMOSS&trade;, please visit the [Wiki](https://github.com/bemoss/bemoss_gui/wiki) for installation instruction.

 ## Brief Introduction:
-BEMOSS GUI provides the BEMOSS users, both developers and non-developers, the convenience to install, run, configure and debug BEMOSS.
-Below is the brief introduction of what BEMOSS GUI can be used to.
+BEMOSS&trade; Launcher Wizard provides both developers and non-developers the convenience to install, run, configure and debug BEMOSS&trade;.
+Below is the brief introduction of what BEMOSS&trade; Launcher Wizard can be used to.

-### Up and running BEMOSS GUI
+### Get Started with BEMOSS&trade; Launcher Wizard
-To get BEMOSS GUI running, some packages might needed, if you do not have these package, the first time you start BEMOSS GUI using the file startBEMOSS_GUI.sh, those packages will be automatically installed.<br>
+To get BEMOSS&trade; Launcher Wizard running, some packages might needed, if you do not have these package, the first time you start BEMOSS&trade; Launcher Wizard using the file startBEMOSS_GUI.sh, those packages will be automatically installed.<br>
 To be more specific, packages needed are ImageTK and netifaces, these two packages can also be installed by typing the commands below in you Terminal:
 ```
 $ sudo apt-get install python-imaging-tk